-If you are concerned you have COVID-19 or that you may have come into contact with someone with COVID-19, please contact Telehealth (1-866-797-0000) or your family doctor and inform them of your concerns.
-You are also encouraged to get tested at your local assessment centre.
+If you are concerned you have COVID-19, or that you may have come into contact with someone with COVID-19, please contact Telehealth (1-866-797-0000) or your family doctor and inform them of your concerns.
+You are encouraged to book an appointment and get tested at a local assessment centre.

 Privacy and Health Information

-If there is a potential risk of exposure identified, PSWs will be required to wear full PPE which includes: clean gloves, a surgical mask, yellow isolation gowns, goggles or face shield for the duration of 14 days.
+If there is a potential risk of exposure identified, PSWs are required to wear full PPE: clean gloves, surgical mask, yellow isolation gowns, goggles or face shield for the duration of 14 days.

 Mandatory Mask Bylaw & Physical Distancing